-- Indications with the potential to demonstrate early evidence of meaningful clinical benefit.
-We pursue clearly defined biomarkers and functional endpoints that can provide early proof-of-mechanism and inform clinical development decisions, including the potential to seek accelerated approval pathways. - Present opportunity to address high unmet medical need.
-We are focused on genetically defined cardiovascular diseases and APOE4-associated Alzheimer's disease where there are no currently approved treatment or where we believe our therapeutic candidates will have a meaningful improvement relative to existing standards of care. - Significant market opportunity.
-We seek indications with significant commercial opportunities beyond those typically associated with gene therapy companies targeting rare monogenic diseases.
+- Indications that may be effectively treated by gene therapy.
+We select targets that correspond to populations with a specific genetic profile and clearly defined disease phenotype. - Indications with the potential to demonstrate early evidence of meaningful clinical benefit.
+We pursue indications with defined biomarkers and functional endpoints that can provide early proof-of-mechanism and inform clinical development decisions, including the potential to seek accelerated approval pathways. - Present opportunity to address high unmet medical need.
+We are focused on genetically defined cardiovascular diseases and APOE4-associated Alzheimer's disease where there are no currently approved treatments or where we believe our therapeutic candidates will have a meaningful improvement relative to existing standards of care. - Significant market opportunity.
+We pursue indications with significant commercial opportunities beyond those typically associated with gene therapy companies targeting rare monogenic diseases.
 Our current focus is on targets that impact larger-rare disease or prevalent disease patient populations. - Targets that have established proof-of-concept.
-We have leveraged our relationships with academic institutions including Weill Cornell Medical College, or Weill Cornell Medicine, and the University of California, San Diego, or UCSD, to in-license or acquire product candidates with established proof-of-concept in relevant preclinical models that closely resemble the clinical phenotype. - Targeted disease areas best treated by optimal delivery technologies.
+We have leveraged our relationships with academic institutions including Weill Cornell Medical College, or Weill Cornell Medicine, and the University of California, San Diego, or UCSD, to in-license or acquire product candidates with established proof-of-concept in relevant preclinical models that closely resemble the clinical phenotype we are pursuing. - Targeted disease areas best treated by optimal delivery technologies.
 Our current gene therapy candidates utilize the AAVrh10 vector due to its tropism for the heart and its observed tolerability in clinical trials for CNS disorders.
-We will pursue the optimal technology to address the diseases of interest for future indications while ensuring sufficient preclinical or clinical validation for any novel approaches. - Readily identifiable patient sub-groups.
+We will pursue the optimal technology to address the diseases of interest for future indications while ensuring sufficient preclinical or clinical validation for any novel approaches. - Readily accessible patients.
 Our goal is to accelerate patient recruitment for our clinical trials and increase the likelihood of commercial success of our potential products by focusing on diseases with established patient advocacy groups and university researchers who maintain registries of potentially eligible patients.
-Where possible, we leverage existing natural history studies to better define target patient phenotypes associated with the disease and potentially utilize these natural history datasets as a control group in future studies.
+Where possible, we leverage existing natural history studies to better define target patient phenotypes associated with the disease and may utilize these natural history datasets as a control group in future studies.